 If you keep the “Automatically write changes to XMP” option turned off like I do, make sure to write all the edits into images as part of the year-end activities.
 To do that, all you have to do is go to the parent folder where your images reside in Lightroom (in my case it is 2016), then press CTRL+A (Command+A in Mac), then press CTRL+S (Command+S in Mac).
 Or you can go to “Metadata->Save Metadata to Files” in Lightroom:

 Lightroom will present the above window.
-Now keep in mind that this process will take a long time, so arm yourself with a cup of hot coffee or hot chocolate, grab a nice Book (our Landscape Photography eBook would be a good read :)) and get ready to wait…for a long time.
+Now keep in mind that this process will take a long time, so arm yourself with a cup of hot coffee or hot chocolate, grab a nice book and get ready to wait…for a long time.
 Lightroom will go through each image and write changes to either the file directly (in case you use the DNG format) or XMP sidecar files.

 After the process completes, all of your edits will be saved, so if you ever happen to lose your catalog, you won’t lose your edits.
 Now keep in mind that the above process does not save the history – only the latest edits will be preserved!